philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

 for unreliable streams in QUIC as well as a proposal how to implement unreliable streams within QUIC-xx.
-The intention of this document is to collect all unreliable streams considerations and framing till these can be merged in [I-D.draft-ietf-quic-transport] and [I-D.draft-ietf-quic-recovery]
+The intention of this document is to collect all unreliable streams considerations and framing till these can be merged in [I-D.draft-ietf-quic-transport] and [I-D.draft-ietf-quic-recovery].

 --- middle